velescore/veles-wiki/articles/en/Masternode-Setup-Guide.md

 * Check the **status of your masternode** within the VPS by using the command below:
 `veles-cli masternode status`

-!!! tip "User Tip"
-	`su veles` # To change user from root to **veles**
+* Veles user commands :
 `veles-cli masternode status` #To check your MN status
 `veles-cli getblockchaininfo` #To get general info such as Veles version and current block numnber
 `veles-cli mnsync status` #To check if your MN is synced.

+* Root user commands :
 `systemctl status veles.service` #To check if Veles service is running
 `systemctl start veles.service` #To start Veles service
 `systemctl stop veles.service` #To stop Veles service
 `systemctl is-enabled veles.service` #To check if Veles service is enabled on boot

 ***